-The duplication of the Western Highway between Beaufort and Ararat would result in:
+The duplication of the Western Highway between Ararat and Stawell would result in:

-- Improved safety at intersections between local roads and the Western Highway. - Continuous overtaking opportunities to allow faster freight traffic to safely overtake slower tourist traffic. - Improved road safety standard to 'M' standard. - Improved rest areas for all vehicles.
+- Improved safety at intersections between local roads and the Western Highway. - Continuous overtaking opportunities to allow faster freight traffic to safely overtake slower tourist traffic. - Improved road safety to 'M' standard. - Improved rest areas for all vehicles.